Ionman64/Alice/README.md

 upload the information, but ultimately that is their choice.
 Using this data, Alice should then make simple decisions such as suggesting the best place for two people to meet based on previous encounters or asking alice to find two hours in your schedule for relaxing.
 Alice should then shuffle the information around and provide it to you in a format your favorite calendar or messaging app can recieve without interfering.
-More importantly, alice should protect the data and remain in the background as much as possible.
+More importantly, Alice should protect the data and remain in the background as much as possible.